arunt1204/ae-atOpt-pact2018/README.md

 Hardware pre-requisities:
 -------------------------
-Any of the following architectures:
+We recommend the following architectures any of the following architectures:
-* Two Intel-based System with each system having 32 cores (32 CPUs).
+* An Intel System with two nodes, each node having 32 cores (32 CPUs).
 Total 64 cores.
-* Two AMD-based System with each system having 16 cores (16 CPUs).
+* An AMD System, with two nodes, each node having 16 cores (16 CPUs).
 Total 32 cores.

 Software pre-requisites:
 ------------------------
 1) For Evaluation using Virtual Machine required software are already installed in the provided image.
-A VirtualBox is required to install the image and do evaluation.
+A VirtualBox (from Oracle) is required to install the image and do evaluation.

-2) For Manual evalution, the below required software needs to be installed in any one of the system.
+2) For Manual evalution, the below required software needs to be installed in the system.
 * g++ (preferred version 5.4.0)
 * Apache ant software (preferred version 1.9.6 )
 * Java software